 Key interventions include supporting the regulatory reform process, e.g. in the area of taxes and licenses, with the aim of making it easier to start up businesses and to allow them to function profitably, while remaining responsible members of the society.
-While much remains to be done, Tajikistan has been ranked as a worldwide top 10 reformer in the “Doing Business” survey of the World Bank in recent years.
 The program supports the promotion of a dialogue between the government and small and medium enterprises to work together towards a more business friendly environment that will contribute to the development of the private sector.

 Switzerland is further helping Tajikistan’s private sector to expand into international markets, by providing advice on international trading standards and regulations.
 These interventions have in the past helped enterprises in the fruits/vegetables and textiles/clothing sectors to increase their production and trade.
 Finally, Switzerland is supporting Tajikistan to implement the commitments made during its accession process to the World Trade Organisation.